Want to learn new ways to make extra money?

 Here’s a great video by Marissa that explains what an emergency fund is and how to use one:

-You too can take steps like me to protect your financial future and plan for it.
+Take these steps to protect your financial future and plan for it.
 It does not take long to do and you will be thankful that you stuck to your budget and set goals for yourself, especially once you start to see the payoffs of your efforts.